Dr Kelly and patient

 • Surgery: Surgical intervention may be recommended for larger or hormone-secreting tumors.
 At Pacific Neuroscience Institute, we specialize in minimally invasive endoscopic endonasal surgery, which offers excellent outcomes with reduced risks and faster recovery.

-• Radiation therapy: In some cases, radiation therapy may be used to target and shrink pituitary adenomas.
+• Radiation therapy: In some cases, radiation therapy may be used to target and shrink pituitary tumors.

 Surgical removal via the endoscopic endonasal approach is the treatment of choice for most patients with asymptomatic pituitary adenoma (with the exception of prolactinomas).